cheahjs/Chest-Control/README.md

 _openallchests_ - permission for admins - can open even protected chests, can't destroy them

-_removechestprotection_ - permission for admins - can remove protections, can't open them
+_removechestprotection_ - permission for admins - can remove chests protections

+_showchestinfo_ - permission for admins - gets info about opened chest

 ### Todo/Ideas:
 - public access - everyone can open chest, but they cannot destroy the chest